About

 Though traveling was a quest, it did not sustain Jennifer’s innately creative side.
 Her many experiences in distant places led her to San Francisco where she went back to school to finish her degree.
 She continued her art practice with an MFA from San Francisco State University with an emphasis in ceramic art.

 Jennifer lives and creates her work in Portland, OR with her husband, Tom Michelson.
-She teaches college level art courses at California State University East Bay, Clark College, and Chemeketa Community College.
-Her work is represented in the Lark Books publication “500 Raku Pieces”, as well as Glaze: The Ultimate Ceramic Artist's Guide to Glaze and Color by Brian Taylor and Kate Doody, and Abraham Claghorn Gallery in Albany, CA.
+She teaches college level art courses at California State University East Bay, Clark College, and and Mt.
+Hood Community College.
+Her work is represented in the Lark Books publication “500 Raku Pieces”, as well as Glaze: The Ultimate Ceramic Artist's Guide to Glaze and Color by Brian Taylor and Kate Doody, and Artists as Teachers: Northern California Ceramicists.